Infragistics-BusinessTools/Slingshot-Documentation/docfx/jp/components/teams-starting.md

 Here you can change your team's name, description and privacy.

 >[!NOTE] Not only Owners are allowed to change a team's settings.
-Your team's name and description can be changed by users with Members' permissions provided that your team is part of the main Organization and the user is Owner of the main Organization.
+Your team's name and description can be changed by users with Members' permissions provided that your team is part of the main Organization and the user is an Owner of the main Organization.
+Your team can even be deleted by them.
+This is particularly useful when the Owner of a team happen to be an employee, who left the company but didn't assign new owners to the teams they created.

 ### Why are teams public by default?